f5businessdevelopment/Dynamic_Service_Automation_workshop/Exercise1.3/README.md

 cd f5-terraform-consul-sd-webinar/

 ```
-**Note** Now we are ready for Section 2.X ( Which is HAshiCorp Learn Guide Please Hit GoBack below to follow)
+**Note** Now we are ready for Section 2.X ( Which is HashiCorp Learn Guide Please Hit GoBack below to follow)

 [GoBack](../README.md)